 - South Park is a 50-block area, east of the 110, west of Main Street and bordering 8th street and the I-10 on the north and south side.
 It has an array of entertainment venues and restaurants as well as the 2.5-acre Grand Hope Park.
 South Park is brimming with luxury condominiums, including the multi-towered Metropolis, which opened its first residential tower in December 2016.

-As mentioned above, DTLA is highly walkable.
-Most of the area can be conquered easily by bike too; only a few hills near the financial district represent much of a cycling challenge.
+In terms of getting around, ,ost of the downtown area is flat except a hilly section financial district and Bunker Hill.
 Residents can also conveniently access one of several Metro stops to catch a bus or subway.
-Some folks give up car ownership altogether and rely on public transportation and the use of ride-sharing services.
+Some residents here forego car ownership altogether and rely on public transportation and the use of ride-sharing services.

 In 1781, forty-four Mexican settlers, deemed “Los Pobladores,” arrived and put down roots in today’s Downtown Los Angeles.
 With an influx of land speculators at the end of the 1800s, the city’s population grew rapidly.
 Downtown soon became a regional banking center, and during the 1920s, it was nicknamed “Wall Street of the West.”
 Throughout the mid-20th century, DTLA experienced a period of economic hardship as more of its residents moved to the suburbs.
 Today’s resurgence is quite impressive.
 Millions of dollars are pouring into the area for broad development initiative, the lease of which are several swanky housing developments.

 Downtown Los Angeles Amenities